Initiatives of the Manitou Foundation

 Over the past two decades, Ta S’ina Tokaheya Foundation has focused its activities on the collection and cultivation of endangered seed species to preserve crops that have evolved in Native American cultures.
 The ultimate value of seed-banking native seeds is to preserve the inherent genetic memory they possess.
 This genetic memory contains a natural resistance to harsh climate conditions and an inherent resistance to pests and disease.
 These seeds are extremely hardy and reliable and are naturally acclimatized to particular bioregions; they are also high in nutritional value.
 Manitou Foundation has provided both financial support and technical support- sponsoring specialists in the field of seed banking to further Ta S’ina Tokaheya’s mission.

-International Environmental Forum in Commemoration of the International Day of the World's Indigenous Peoples
+International Environment Forum in Commemoration of the International Year for the World’s Indigenous People and TAMA Life 21